mehdikwa/Jersey-Spring-JWT/README.md

 * On module AuthenticationRestAPI do an **mvn clean install  jetty:run -Djetty.port=8888**

 ## Pre-requisits
-* Install an Apache directory and import the ldif file in resource folder
+* Install an Apache directory and import the ldap.ldif file found in resource folder
-* Execute DB Schema installation script in resource folder (Adapat the script to the DB you'll be using)
+* Execute DB Schema installation script export.sql found in resource folder (Adapat the script to the DB you'll be using)

 ### Execute integration test via SOAPUI
 Import the file in SOAPUI.zip into SOAPUI

 ### Execute load test
-Import the jmx file in resource folder into JMeter
+Import the TestPlan.jmx file in resource folder into JMeter